 Too much mixing, as is easy to do with an electric method, can result in the gluten becoming overdeveloped and leading to not-so-tender muffins.
 Totally not our end goal.

 Once the muffins are portioned out into the muffin tin, it’s crumb topping time!
-My favorite crumb topping recipe has made an appearance in several recipes on my site (see this spiced peach crisp and this chocolate chip banana crumb cake), and was a welcome extra treat on these blueberry crumb muffins.
+My favorite crumb topping recipe has made an appearance in several recipes on my site (see this chocolate chip banana crumb cake for a favorite) and was a welcome extra treat on these blueberry crumb muffins.

 Once the cinnamon and brown sugar are combined, melted butter is stirred in, with flour thickening everything up and forming those perfect crumb cake-style crumbs.
 The half-teaspoon of cinnamon in the crumb topping adds a subtle flavor, so it doesn’t overwhelm the topping to make it an overtly cinnamon dessert.